dheerajjalagam14/portfolio/README.md

 # portfolio
 Front end developer portfolio.

-Hello this was developed purely using Html, Css without any libraries,frameworks or Javascript.
+This was developed purely using Html and Css without any libraries, frameworks or javascript.